dahlia/fedify/docs/manual/federation.md

 ### `kvPrefixes`

-The `~FederationParameters.kvPrefixes` property is an object that contains the key prefixes for the cache data.
+The `~FederationOptions.kvPrefixes` property is an object that contains the key prefixes for the cache data.
 The following are the key prefixes that the `Federation` object uses: